 Next, compare this list to your workplace staff list to find out who the potential new members are.
 Then identify who is best placed to approach potential members.

 We’ve got all the arguments you need for having that recruitment conversation, with our refresher on all the big-picture reasons to join the union and our handy recruitment tips.

 Updated your AEU noticeboard?

 It’s important to have a visual union presence in the staff room, and the best way is by providing an AEU noticeboard.
 This is a great place to post visually enticing material such as recruitment, training and conference posters.

 You can find a lot of this material on the AEU website, but you should also feel free to contact your organiser.

-Applied for sub-branch funding?
+Applied for sub-branch or regional funding?

-Did you know sub-branches can apply to the AEU for annual funding?
+Did you know sub-branches and regions can apply to the AEU for annual funding?
 This funding can be used in a variety of ways such as recruitment activities, refreshments for AEU meetings, stationery or an AEU banner.

 Applications should be in before the end of Term 2 each year.
-Click here for more information and application form.

 Got effective consultation processes in place?